-Eric Freeman is Of Counsel in Selman Breitman’s Las Vegas office and is a member of the firm’s Trucking and Transportation, General Liability, and Toxic Tort/Environmental practice groups.
+Eric Freeman is a Partner in Selman Breitman’s Las Vegas office and is a member of the firm’s Trucking and Transportation, General Liability, and Toxic Tort/Environmental practice groups.
 He represents individuals and corporations in litigation, including cases arising out of automobile/personal injury claims, bus and interstate trucking accidents, premises liability, negligent security, product liability, toxic tort litigation, and construction claims.
 His clients include trucking companies, fixed route and paratransit bus companies, rental car companies, construction companies, sports and entertainment businesses, hotels, casinos, night clubs, and other small businesses.

 With his trucking and transportation practice, Eric has experience litigating catastrophic injury claims arising out of bus and trucking accidents.
 He also has experience defending corporations in disputes that involve complex claims involving the exposure to asbestos, mold, chemicals and other hazardous substances.

 Eric’s far-reaching experience in general liability provides him a unique ability to thoroughly evaluate complex cases in order to assess liability exposure, and aggressively defend and protect his client's interests.
 He works closely with clients to carefully analyze each matter assessing the risks, exposure, and specific course of action to best serve his client's interests.
 He believes that the client's interests and needs must merge with the defense strategy and plan of action.
 Because of this, he has been successful in his motion practice and in securing dismissals for his clients in many cases before extensive discovery was necessary.

 Eric is frequently called upon by clients and insurance companies to give presentations on various subject matters relating to key issues in Nevada law, insurance claim practices, and construction defect litigation, including those specifically relating to defending individuals and businesses.